|LabVIEW 2016 Help|

 |Note For more information about concepts in this topic, refer to the Web services introduction and tutorial.
 LabVIEW Web services are available only in the LabVIEW Full Development System and the LabVIEW Professional Development System.|

-If a web client submits a URL with values that correspond directly to controls of the HTTP method VIs, you can use the connector pane to route the values to the controls.
+By default, a web client submits a URL with values that correspond directly to controls of the HTTP method VIs.
+The HTTP method VIs use the connector pane to route the values to the controls.
+You also can configure the HTTP method VIs to return the stream output data on the HTTP Method VI Settings page of the Web Service Properties dialog box.
 For more advanced data, you can use the VIs from the Web Services palette to process the data from the web client's request.
-Use the following VIs to accept form and post data:
+Use the following VIs to accept form and POST data:

 LabVIEW stores information about each file uploaded by a web client in an array of clusters.
 The information for each uploaded file includes the client filename, the path to the temporary location, the content type, and the size (bytes).
 When you develop HTTP method VIs, include the Read Uploaded Files Info VI to return information regarding all uploaded files associated with an HTTP request.
 Use this information to perform actions on the uploaded files, such as moving them to a permanent location.

 You must wire a LabVIEW Web Service Request control to the connector pane of any HTTP method VI that receives uploaded files and includes the Read Uploaded Files Info VI.